-Get in touch with the alcohol Harm Prevention Officer at your local Police station through police.govt.nz/contact-us.
+Get in touch with the alcohol harm reduction officer at your local Police station through police.govt.nz/contact-us.
 They should be able to provide you with information on breaches of alcohol control bylaws, including:

 - the age and gender of people arrested/convicted for breaches - an analysis of breaches by time and day of the week.